 - Find good employees (and keep them!): To make sure you find the right employees, use best hiring practices and ask smart interview questions to thoroughly vet candidates.
 Once you find the right employees, invest in them.
 The hiring process is expensive, but if you prioritize employee retention and keep your staff engaged, you’ll save money in the long run.

-While these are helpful guidelines to follow, to make sure your business is prepared and stays in compliance, you should discuss Michigan’s minimum wage laws with your accountant and lawyer.
+Make sure your business is prepared and stays in compliance by following these helpful guidelines and discussing the Michigan minimum wage laws with your accountant and lawyer.